espressif/esp-idf/docs/en/get-started/index.rst

     idf.py -p PORT [-b BAUD] flash

-Replace PORT with your ESP32 board's serial port name from :ref:`get-started-connect-cmake`.
+Replace PORT with your ESP32 board's serial port name from :ref:`get-started-connect`.

 You can also change the flasher baud rate by replacing BAUD with the baud rate you need.
 The default baud rate is ``460800``.